TQ155/Microservice-Operationalizing-a-Coworking-Space-/README.md

 ### Best Practices
 * Dockerfile uses an appropriate base image for the application being deployed.
 Complex commands in the Dockerfile include a comment describing what it is doing.
 * The Docker images use semantic versioning with three numbers separated by dots, e.g. `1.2.1` and  versioning is visible in the  screenshot.
-See [Semantic Versioning](https://semver.org/) for more details.
+See [Semantic Versioning](https://semver.org/) for more details.# Project-3